6.1 Legal Requirements

 Under the Standard for the Uniform Scheduling of Drugs and Poisons, Schedule 7 special poisons must be isolated.
-The MSDS for each substance should be checked for any storage issues.
+The SDS for each substance should be checked for any storage issues.

 Hazardous substances/ADG that have a special hazard not included in the previous dangerous goods or special poisons classification, such as carcinogens or combustible liquids or powders, should also be stored separately and be fully identified on the general shelves.